cesare-montresor/CarND-LaneLines-P1/README.md

 In this project you will detect lane lines in images using Python and OpenCV.
 OpenCV means "Open-Source Computer Vision", which is a package that has many useful tools for analyzing images.

 Project Structure:
+- writeup.md:       Project writeup
 - P1.ipynb:         Main project file
 - P1.html:          Exported P1.ipynb in HTML
 - while_*.mp4:      Result video for the first video
 - yellow_*.mp4:     Result video for the second video
 - challenge_*.mp4:  Result video for the thirt video